Qrhyun/Qrhyun/README.md

 ###

-<p align="left"> I'm Qrhyun, a student from China, passionate about technology and always eager to explore new things.<br><br> - 🔭 I'm currently working as a student, focusing on learning and practicing to enhance my skills.<br> - 📚 I'm currently diving into Large Language Models (LLM).
+<p align="left"> I'm Lumhil, a student from China, passionate about technology and always eager to explore new things.<br><br> - 🔭 I'm currently working as a student, focusing on learning and practicing to enhance my skills.<br> - 📚 I'm currently diving into Large Language Models (LLM).
 I'm particularly interested in the fields of artificial intelligence and machine learning, and I hope to use these technologies to make a positive impact on society.<br> - ⚡ In my free time, I enjoy doing meaningful things.
 I like reading, writing, coding, and participating in open-source projects to help others solve problems.
 I also enjoy traveling, broadening my horizons, and learning about different cultures and lifestyles. </p>

 ###